Chichester City F.C.: Ground

 The club originally played at Portfield's Church Road, with the agreement that Chichester District Council would sell the ground for housing and use the funds to redevelop Chichester City's Oaklands Park ground.
 They moved to Oaklands Park in 2008 after a 100-seat stand was installed; the final match at Church Road was a 5–4 win against Three Bridges on 19 April.
 A new clubhouse and changing rooms were completed in 2010, with hardstanding installed on all four sides of the pitch.
 An artificial pitch was installed in 2023–24.

+Colours

+In 2024 the club changed its shirts to white, the historic colour of the original Chichester City, having played in green and white strips since the merged club's founding.